AICoE/elyra-aidevsecops-tutorial/README.md

 where `moc-pipeline-kfp` is the aws profile containing `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to access your bucket.

-## 9. Create an application to expose your model (simple case using Flask for example)
+## 9. Create an application to expose your model (simple case using Flask)

 Once you trained your model and you stored it on Ceph, you can start working on your application to expose your model.